ashtonchan2/cfm101-team-project/README.md

 ## Competition ##
 The length of the competition was 3 days.
 Our generator created a portfolio that yielded a ~3% return, which placed us as the runner-up in the project competition!

-*Created in collaboration with my team members Bodhana Sivagurunathan & Johnson Xu.*
+*Authors: Bodhana Sivagurunathan, Ashton Chan, Johnson Xu*